natanvotre/fm-transmitter/README.md

 - [x] Audio Loopback using data with sample rate of 48kHz
 - [x] Create test environment and add on CI
 - [x] Create and test sample interpolators to increase fs throughout the DUC (digital up-converter) chain, search for Comb filters
-- [ ] Create and test the frequency shifter to the DUC chain (search for CORDIC).
+- [x] Create and test the frequency shifter to the DUC chain (search for CORDIC).
+  - [x] Implement and test a CORDIC algorithm
+  - [x] Make sure it is possible to shift in frequency complex signals
 - [ ] Create and test an HPSDM (High-Pass Sigma-Delta Modulator)
 - [ ] Create and test a FM modulator in medium fs
 - [ ] Create and test a DUC chain using the developed modules